kedacore/keda-docs/content/docs/2.16/scalers/cpu.md

 - `value` - Value to trigger scaling actions for:
 	- When using `Utilization`, the target value is the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
 	- When using `AverageValue`, the target value is the target value of the average of the metric across all relevant pods (quantity).
+- `activationValue` - Target value for activating the scaler.
+Learn more about activation [here](https://keda.sh/docs/2.15/concepts/scaling-deployments/#activating-and-scaling-thresholds).
+(Default: 0, Optional)
+  - When using `Utilization`, the target value is `Utilization`
+  - When using `AverageValue`, the target value is `AverageValue`
 - `containerName` - Name of the specific container to scale based on its CPU, rather than the entire pod.
 Defaults to empty if not specified.

 > 💡 **NOTE:** `containerName` parameter requires Kubernetes cluster version 1.20 or higher with `HPAContainerMetrics` feature enabled.
 Please see [container resource metrics](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#container-resource-metrics) for more information.